This section discusses the management of pain related to breast cancer treatment.

 Certain chemotherapy drugs (including vinorelbine, cisplatin and taxanes such as paclitaxel and docetaxel) can cause nerve damage in some people.
 If this happens, you may feel a burning or shooting pain or numbness, usually in your fingers or toes (this is called peripheral neuropathy).
 Tell your health care provider if you have this type of pain or numbness.
 He/she may want to change your chemotherapy plan to ease these symptoms.
 Your provider may also prescribe mild pain relievers or other medications to ease the pain or numbness.

 Although pain or numbness almost always go away after chemotherapy ends, it may take weeks or months.
 In some cases, these side effects persist.
 Your provider will adjust the pain relievers or other medications if needed to ease the pain or numbness.
 He or she may refer you for a consultation with a palliative (PAY-lee-uh-tiv or PAL-ee-ay-tiv) care or anesthesia pain specialist (learn more).

 Pain related to lymphedema after breast cancer treatment can be relieved through treatment of the lymphedema itself.
-When lymphedema pain persists, talk with your health care provider about taking mild pain relievers such as ibuprofen (Advil or Motrin) or acetaminophen (Tylenol) may be helpful.
+If lymphedema pain persists, talk with your health care provider about taking mild pain relievers such as ibuprofen (Advil or Motrin) or acetaminophen (Tylenol).

 Learn more about treating lymphedema.